Doctor Blood's Coffin: Production

+Development

+Doctor Blood's Coffin was the second British film made by Sidney J. Furie.
+His early features A Dangerous Age and A Cool Sound from Hell had made little impact in his native country, but were well-received in England, which led Furie to move there in 1960 to direct the film During One Night.
+He set up an independent production company, Caralan Productions Ltd., with producer George Fowler, and signed a distribution deal with United Artists for both the UK and the US.

-Nathan Juran wrote the script under the pseudonym 'Jerry Juran' and sold it to Furie, who had it rewritten by James Kelly and Peter Martin in order to better fit England, as the original story took place in a gold-mining town 'out west' in America.
-Furie set up the film at Caralan Productions Ltd and signed a distribution deal with United Artists for both the UK and the US.
-Doctor Blood's Coffin was one of the last movies to be shot at Nettlefold Film Studios in Walton-on-Thames.
+Nathan Juran wrote the script, originally titled Face of Evil, under the pseudonym 'Jerry Juran' and sold it to Sidney J. Furie, who had it rewritten by James Kelly and Peter Martin in order to better fit England, as the original story took place in a gold-mining town 'out west' in America.

-The Cornish locations include the town of Zennor, which was used as the fictional village of Porthcarron, and the Carn Galver tin mine near St Just.
+Filming

-Doctor Blood's Coffin was filmed in 10 days on a budget of £25,000.
+Doctor Blood's Coffin was filmed in 10 days on a budget of £25,000 (£212,147.39 in 2025).
 Of that amount, Furie's salary as director was £3500.
 The movie was shot in Eastmancolour at an aspect ratio of 1.85:1.
-Its working title was Face of Evil.
+Nicolas Roeg (billed as 'Nick Roeg') was the camera operator.

+This was one of the last movies to be shot at Walton Studios in Walton-on-Thames, Surrey.
+The Cornish locations include the town of Zennor, which was used as the fictional village of Porthcarron, and the Carn Galver tin mine near St Just.
 One source states that scenes set inside the tin mine were shot on a studio sound stage.
 But Hazel Court said in an interview that those scenes were filmed inside 'the real thing' – a 'very wet' cave in Cornwall.

+Furie shot the film back-to-back with The Snake Woman, utilizing most of the same crew.